holtrop/yawpa/README.md

 keys and any option arguments as values.
-The returned `args` will be an array of the unprocessed parameters (if `:posix_order` was passed in `flags`, this array might contain further options that were not processed after observing a non-option parameters.
+The returned `args` will be an array of the unprocessed parameters (if `:posix_order` was passed in `flags`, this array might contain further options that were not processed after observing a non-option parameters).